euba/HLAoptimize/README.md

 ## Introduction
 This repository contains an example project to find optimal vaccine elements according to specific criteria involving HLA coverage.
 In particular, following analyses are considered for this problem:
-- **Minimal HLA coverage**: Here, vaccine elements are ranked based on their HLA coverage, which is defined by a immunogenicity cut-off.
+- **Maximized HLA coverage**: Here, vaccine elements are ranked based on their HLA coverage, which is defined by a immunogenicity cut-off.
 - **Minimal sets of vaccine elements**: Here, an optimization with genetic algorithms is performed that is finding a minimal set of vaccine elements, that optimize HLA coverage, immunigenicity, binding, error rate and coverage across viruses.

 ## Installation